beyarkay/masters-thesis/src/03_lit_review.md

 The Dexterous HandMaster [@jacobsenUTAHDextrousHand1984, @marcusSensingHumanHand1988] was
 developed in 1984 as a controller for the Utah/MIT Dexterous Hand robot [@jacobsenDesignUtahDextrous1986], and has since been redesigned and was sold commercially by Exos.
-It uses 20 hall-effect\footnote{define these} sensors to measure the flexion of the interphalangeal joints, with 4 sensors for each finger and thumb. @watsonSurveyGestureRecognition1993 reports the price of the Dexterous Hand Robot at US$15 000 in 1993.
+It uses 20 hall-effect\sidenote{define these} sensors to measure the flexion of the interphalangeal joints, with 4 sensors for each finger and thumb. @watsonSurveyGestureRecognition1993 reports the price of the Dexterous Hand Robot at US$15 000 in 1993.